garrandall/popular-music-data/tracks/bellas-finals--price-tag-the-barden-bellas.md

 Put it on my life, baby,
 I make you feel right, baby,
 Can't promise tomorrow,
-But I'll promise tonight, dalÃ©
+But I'll promise tonight, dalé

 Excuse me,
 But I might drink a little more than I should tonight,